 It’s small, doesn’t require a driver, connects and breaks records.
 What are we talking about?
 The Serfaus Underground, of course!
 It’s the world’s smallest, highest-located underground train floating on air cushions and one of the highlights of Serfaus-Fiss-Ladis.
 Find out more about this special hovertrain!

 - … is a driverless hovertrain with rope drive.

 - … lies underground and is, thus, completely separated from individual transport.

 - … connects the car park in the east of Serfaus with the bottom station of the cable cars in the west of the village.

 - … was put into service for the first time on 14 December 1985.

 - … was completely overhauled for the duration of two years and, now – since 2019 summer season – amazes its passenger with state-of-the-art technology.

 Below Dorfbahnstraße street in Serfaus, there is a 1,280-metre-long tunnel that spans from the eastern edge Serfaus to the western edge of the village.
-Along the route, there are a total of four stations: “Parkplatz” (car park) in the east, “Kirche” (church), “Zentrum” (village centre) and “Seilbahn” (cable car) in the west.
+Along the route, there are a total of four stations: “Parkplatz” (parking area) in the east, “Kirche” (church), “Zentrum” (centre) and “Seilbahn” (cable car) in the west.